Vladimír Weiss (footballer, born 1989): Controversy

+Early controversy

-In September 2012, after a return from a qualifying game in Vilnius against Lithuania (1-1), Weiss, Marek Hamšík, Miroslav Stoch and Karim Guédé, were fined and cautioned after visiting a night club.
-Coaches Stanislav Griga and Michal Hipp however kept the incident on a low profile.
+In September 2012, after returning from a World Cup qualifying game in Vilnius against Lithuania (1-1), Weiss, Marek Hamšík, Miroslav Stoch and Karim Guédé, were fined and cautioned after visiting a night club, although coaches Stanislav Griga and Michal Hipp kept the incident on a low profile.

-Fast food incident

-On 2 January 2015, Vladimír Weiss, together with former Slovak national team player Filip Šebo and several other people, had a conflict in a fast food restaurant.
-They were noisy and aggressive, according to the restaurant owner, after he warned someone from their group that threw a chair at the head of another restaurant visitor.
+On 2 January 2015, together with former Slovak national team player Filip Šebo and several other people, Weiss had a conflict in a fast food restaurant.
+In October that year, Weiss was among Slovakia squad members celebrating qualification for UEFA Euro 2016 at a hotel in Luxembourg City.
+After resultant damage to hotel property and intervention from the police, the Slovak Football Association had to pay compensation.

-Damaged hotel

-Weiss was also present, when SFZ had to pay a Hilton Hotel in Luxembourg City compensation for damaged property in October 2015, after most of the Slovak team, celebrating a qualification for Euro 2016, damaged the property and required police cautioning at 4AM.

-Alcohol night drive

-On 2 October 2016, 6:45AM (6 days before an important qualification match against Slovenia) police on patrol in Bratislava stopped a Mercedes G owned by Vladimir Weiss with 11 people on board.
-Vladimir Weiss refused an alcohol test and spent 32 hours at a police station.
-Slovak national team coach Ján Kozák subsequently banned him for 2 matches.
+On 2 October 2016, police in Bratislava stopped a Mercedes G owned by Weiss with 11 people on board.
+Weiss refused an alcohol test and spent 32 hours at a police station.
+Slovak national team coach Ján Kozák subsequently banned him for two matches.
 Although he had criminal charges presented by the police against him, the public prosecutor had found that Weiss did not commit the acts of which he was accused and hence he was not prosecuted or tried.

-Ján Kozák's resignation incident

-Weiss was nominated for a double fixture against Czech Republic and Sweden on 13 and 16 October 2018, respectively.
-Weiss played in both games, but was also involved in a controversy, that had led to resignation of Ján Kozák, then Slovakia's longest-serving and most successful national team manager.